Sunuba/PythonChainOfResponsibility/README.md

     give5 = Give5()
     give1 = Give1()

-Each class implements CashHandler abstract class.
+Each class extends CashHandler abstract class.
 CashHandler class handles the queue.

 Now, as we are done with the coding we can get a cash from ATM: